Can You Quit Drinking Without Detox?

 Severe alcohol withdrawal is known as delirium tremens (or “DTs”).
 This condition is very dangerous and requires immediate medical attention.
 Anyone that is at risk for experiencing DTs should consider detox at a treatment facility, as seizures caused by alcohol withdrawal are potentially fatal.

 Medically assisted detox makes the withdrawal process much safer and more comfortable.
-At Sunrise House’s detox facility, licensed medical staff is prepared to administer medication to lessen the likelihood and severity of seizures and other painful or unpleasant symptoms.
+At Sunrise House’s detox facility in New Jersey, licensed medical staff is prepared to administer medication to lessen the likelihood and severity of seizures and other painful or unpleasant symptoms.

 Upon admission, you will be evaluated for any potential health concerns.
 Staff will then outline a treatment plan to make sure you’re stabilized and kept as comfortable as possible while detoxifying.